pspdev/pspdev.github.io/basic_programs.md

 ![](images/sdl2_ttf.jpg)

-This is a simple program to use the SDL2_ttf library.
+> This is a simple program to use the SDL2_ttf library.
+It provides functionality for rendering TrueType fonts for your PSP.

 Click on details below to see the code and how to build it.

 <details markdown="1">